marq24/emacberry.com/_docs/3700-treadmill.md

 When you own a Treadmill with Bluetooth that supports the Fitness Machine Service (FTMS) standard then you can use GPSLogger to simulate a run anywhere in the world (including up- & downhill simulation).

-All what is need to know have been added into the Treadmill Setup Wizard that can be launched from the main menu.
+All that needs to be known has been added into the Treadmill Setup Wizard that can be launched from the main menu.

-The Wizard will end with a short introduction how to use GPSLogger with your treadmill once you have completed the initial configuration.
+The Wizard will end with a short introduction of how to use GPSLogger with your treadmill once you have completed the initial configuration.

-When you make use of the Wizard the Treadmill will be configured as own profile (that can be managed via the \'multi preferences\' settings) - so you can easily switch between the outdoor &amp; indoor usage without the need to alter any of your settings.
+When you make use of the Wizard the Treadmill will be configured as it's own profile (that can be managed via the \'multi preferences\' settings) - so you can easily switch between the outdoor &amp; indoor usage without the need to alter any of your settings.